kle043/komle/README.md

 # Print the witsml documentation for logs
 print(logs._element().documentation())

+# Print the schema location for logCurveInfo, nice to have for reference
+print(logs.log[0].logCurveInfo[0]._element().xsdLocation().locationBase)

 print([l.name for l in logs.log])
 ```

 `witsml.CreateFromDocument` works on any witsml object, like trajectorys, mudLogs, tubulars etc, and returns a python representation according to
 the schema.
 Nodes are converted to there corresponding python types and accessed like any other python object, the exception is leaf nodes with attributes where one must call `value()` since primitive types in python does not have custom attributes.
-For example `mdTop.value()` where mdTop also has the attribute `mdTop.uom`, also see `examples/hello_witsml.py`.
+For example `mdTop.value()` where mdTop also has the attribute `mdTop.uom`, also see [examples/hello_witsml.py](examples/hello_witsml.py).